tyronejosee/notes_ux_design/docs/eng/prototyping/prototyping.md

 Low-fidelity prototypes are simple, rough representations of the design that focus on the overall structure and main functionalities.
 They are fast to create and allow designers to quickly test ideas and gather user feedback.
 Examples include:

-- Paper sketches: Drawings made on paper that convey the basic layout and structure of the interface.
+- **Paper sketches**: Drawings made on paper that convey the basic layout and structure of the interface.
-- Wireframes: Simple digital representations of the user interface, showing the placement of elements without any visual styling.
+- **Wireframes**: Simple digital representations of the user interface, showing the placement of elements without any visual styling.

 ## High-Fidelity Prototyping

 High-fidelity prototypes are more detailed and interactive, closely resembling the final product.
 They include the visual design, animations, and interactions, allowing for effective user testing and showcasing the design to clients or stakeholders.
 Examples include:

-- Interactive mockups: Clickable representations of the interface that incorporate visual design and interactions, often created using prototyping tools such as Sketch, Adobe XD, or Figma.
+- **Interactive Mockups**: Clickable representations of the interface that incorporate visual design and interactions, often created using prototyping tools such as Sketch, Adobe XD, or Figma.
-- HTML prototypes: Interactive prototypes built using HTML, CSS, and JavaScript, which can be a good option if the designers have coding skills and want a more accurate representation of the final product.
+- **HTML Prototypes**: Interactive prototypes built using HTML, CSS, and JavaScript, which can be a good option if the designers have coding skills and want a more accurate representation of the final product.

 ## Choosing the Right Prototyping Method